ryanusHolmanus/facial_encryption/README.md

 and the user can press the Snapshot button to grab the frame at this time.
 The debug terminal will show if there was a positive match.
 If a positive match was determine, files can be encrypted or decrypted.

-Only works in single session.
-The encryption and decryption key is regenerated each time and encrypted files from a previous session cannot be decrypted in the next session.

-Moved from command line to GUI.
-Also only support facial recognition, not iris recognition.

 The facial recognition feature is another github project:  https://github.com/ageitgey/face_recognition